codatio/codat-docs/docs/underwriting/set-up-local-env.md

 ## Prerequisites

-You need to have the following installed locally:
+You need to install the following:

 - .NET version 7.0 or higher
 - [ngrok](https://ngrok.com/) (optional)

    ngrok is a free tool for exposing services from a local server to the public Internet.
 You can use a different tool or method to do this, if you prefer.

-You can configure and run the demo app in the terminal.
-Alternatively, use an IDE or code editor like Visual Studio, Visual Studio Code, or JetBrains Rider.
+You can configure and run the demo app in the terminal, or use your preferred IDE or code editor.

-## Optional: Configure ngrok to allow the demo app to access Codat's webhooks
+## Configure ngrok to allow the demo app to access Codat's webhooks

-If using ngrok, perform these steps:
+If using ngrok to expose the demo app, perform these steps:

 1. Go to the root directory where ngrok is installed.

 2. Open the `ngrok.exe` file to launch the ngrok terminal.

-3. The demo app is configured to listen for Codat's webhooks on port `5069`.
-So, you must allow your local machine to receive web traffic through that port.
+3. Configure your local machine to receive web traffic on port 5069.
+The demo app is configured to listen for Codat's webhooks on this port.

-   Run the following command in the ngrok terminal:

    ```bash
    .\ngrok.exe http 5069
    ```

-4. ngrok displays information about the session.
-Copy the _forwarding address_; for example, `https://aa111-bb222-cc333-dd444.eu.ngrok.io` to use in the next procedure.
+4. ngrok starts a new session.
+Copy the **forwarding address**; for example, `https://aa111-bb222-cc333-dd444.eu.ngrok.io`.
+You'll need this in the next task.

-## Configure webhooks in the Codat Portal
+## Configure Codat webhooks

-1. Sign in to the [Codat Portal](https://app.codat.io).

-2. Go to **Monitor > Alerts > Alerting rules**.
+1. In the [Codat Portal](https://app.codat.io), go to **Monitor > Alerts > Alerting rules**.

-3. Create three rules, one for each webhook, as shown in the following table:
+2. Create three rules, one for each webhook, as shown in the following table:

    |  Rule type                                  | Webhook notification URL                                    |
    |---------------------------------------------|-------------------------------------------------------------|